SwedbankPay/developer.swedbankpay.com/_includes/sort-order-payment-menu.md

 | Trustly | "Trustly" |
 | Vipps | "Vipps" |

-## Expand the First Payment Method

-A useful addition to sorting the order in the payment menu, is auto-expanding the first method.
-This is done by adding the `boolean` field `expandFirstInstrument` and set it to `true`.
-The top method will be expanded when the payment UI is loaded.
-This is not mandatory, and can also be used as a stand-alone without sorting the order of the menu.

 ## Request Example

-The request with both fields included should look like the example below.
+The request with `restrictedToInstruments` included should look like the example below.

-Neither `expandFirstInstrument` or `restrictedToInstruments` will be visible in the **response**, so we will not include it here.
+The field will not be visible in the **response**, so we will only include the request here.
 The response will look like a basic `paymentOrder` response.

 {% capture request_header %}POST /psp/paymentorders HTTP/1.1
 Host: {{ page.api_host }}